jpasqua/JSONService/README.md

 ### Filtering

-Yu may wish to use a service that returns a very large JSON result - one that is too large to manage on an ESP8266.
+You may wish to use a service that returns a very large JSON result - one that is too large to manage on an ESP8266.
 ArduinoJson added a facility to deal with some large JSON results - filtering.
 Please see the [description](https://arduinojson.org/news/2020/03/22/version-6-15-0/) for details.

 You can apply filtering to an `issueGet` request by providing a pointer to a filter document.
 This parameter is normally defaulted to `NULL`, meaning no filtering.